web-servers/jws-operator/Parameters.md

 # sourceRepositoryUrl
 That the URL were the sources are located, the source should have a maven pom.xml to allow a maven build, the produced war is put in the webapps directory of image /opt/jws-5.x/tomcat/webapps.
+See `ARTIFACT_DIR" here too.
 ```
  sourceRepositoryUrl: 'https://github.com/jfclere/demo-webapp.git'
 ```